Vermont Military Retirement Taxes 2026: Complete Tax Guide

 What is Vermont's state income tax rate in 2026?

 Vermont has a graduated state income tax ranging from 3.35% to 8.75% (2026).
-However, military retirement pay is 100% exempt from this tax.
-You'll only pay these rates on other taxable income like civilian wages or business income.
+Military retirement pay escapes it entirely when your AGI is $125,000 or less.
+You pay these rates on other taxable income like civilian wages or business income.
 The rates are progressive, so higher earners pay higher percentages on the top portion of their income.

 What property tax benefits do veterans get in Vermont?